gobo-ws/ola-trigger-crelay-dmx/README.md

 **OLA Trigger config to control relays with DMX (ArtNet, sACN or via DMX input)**

-OLA trigger configuration for controlling relays using crelay.
+Configuration for controlling relays using crelay.

 **Requirements**